adamwalker/sdr/Readme.md

 See https://github.com/adamwalker/sdr-apps for a collection of simple apps built on the library.

 # Screenshot
-A chunk of the FM broadcast spectrum:
+A chunk of the FM broadcast spectrum.
+Captured with an RTLSDR device and drawn as a waterfall using the Plot module.

 ![Screenshot](../screenshots/screenshots/screenshot.png?raw=true)